Austrian Regionalliga West: Third tier (1980–2019)

-The Regionalliga West, this time explicitly including Vorarlberg, was reinstated as a third-tier competition in 1980–81.
-In contrast, the Regionalliga East was not contested from 1980–81 to 1984–85 and only resumed in 1985–86, while the Regionalliga Central did not reappear until 1994–95.
-Up to and including 1995–96, the West and East champions generally enjoyed direct promotion to the Second Division, whereas in the Central area promotion was determined through play-offs among the states of Upper Austria, Carinthia (with East Tyrol) and Styria.
+The Regionalliga West was reinstated in 1980–81, this time as a third tier competition and this time including Vorarlberg.
+It replaced the Alpenliga.
+The Regionalliga East, by contrast, was not contested from 1980–81 to 1984–85 and resumed only in 1985–86, and the Regionalliga Central did not reappear until 1994–95.
+Up to and including 1995–96 the West and East champions had direct promotion to the second tier.

-Between the 1996–97 and 2003–04 seasons, the three Regionalliga champions contested promotion/relegation play-offs with the second-last club of the First League for two Second Division places.
-With the planned expansion of the First League to 12 clubs from the 2005–06 season, direct promotion for Regionalliga champions was restored, although licencing issues delayed the full effect until the following season.
-In the 2009–10 season, promotion/relegation play-offs were reintroduced with the ninth-placed First League side due to the league's reduction to ten clubs in the 2010–11 campaing.
-From 2014–15 on, the system changed again to provide one direct promotion place and a play-off for a second berth.
+Between 1996–97 and 2003–04 the three Regionalliga champions contested promotion play-offs with the second-last club of the First League for two places.
+Direct promotion returned with the planned expansion of the First League to twelve clubs from 2005–06, although licensing problems delayed the full effect by a season.
+Play-offs with the ninth-placed First League side came back in 2009–10, when the division was cut to ten clubs.
+From 2014–15 the system provided one direct promotion place on a rotating basis and a play-off for the second.

-Reform and suspension
+Eliteliga (2019–2023)

-Ahead of the 2019–20 season, Salzburg, Tyrol and Vorarlberg abandoned the joint Westliga in favour of three provincial autumn competitions: Regionalliga Salzburg, Regionalliga Tirol and Eliteliga Vorarlberg, followed by a spring "Eliteliga" promotion play-off for access to the Second League.
-The reform was primarily intended to reduce travel costs.
+Ahead of the 2019–20 season the Tyrol and Vorarlberg associations abandoned the joint Westliga, chiefly to reduce travel costs, and Salzburg had to follow.
+Three autumn competitions took its place, the Regionalliga Salzburg, the Regionalliga Tirol and the Eliteliga Vorarlberg, each with ten clubs.
+The two best teams from each fed a spring Eliteliga play-off for a place in the 2.
+Liga.